 - If you think you may be pregnant or may have impregnated your partner

 - Pregnancy warning: This drug may have harmful effects on the unborn baby.
 Women of childbearing potential should use effective methods of birth control during your cancer treatment and for at least 12 months after treatment.
 Men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment and for 12 months after your cancer treatment.
 Let your doctor know right away if you think you may be pregnant or may have impregnated your partner.

 - Breastfeeding warning: It is not known if this drug passes into breast milk.
-For this reason, women should not breastfeed during treatment and for 6 months after treatment because this drug may enter the breast milk and cause harm to a breast feeding baby.
+For this reason, women should not breastfeed during treatment and for 6 months after treatment because this drug may enter the breast milk and cause harm to a breastfeeding baby.

 - Fertility warning: In men and women both, this drug may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.

 This patient information was developed by Via Oncology, LLC © 2020.
 This information is not intended to be used as a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely entirely on this information for your health care needs.
 Ask your own doctor or health care provider any specific medical questions that you have.